Memorial Sloan Kettering Cancer Center

 Norna S. Sarofim Chair in Clinical Oncology

-In addition to serving as BCRF’s Scientific Director, Dr. Norton is also involved in collaborations with several BCRF investigators on the following projects aimed at improving treatments in breast cancer.
+In addition to serving as BCRF’s Founding Scientific Director, Dr. Norton is also involved in collaborations with BCRF investigators on projects aimed at improving treatments for breast cancer and advancing our understanding of metastatic breast cancer.
+Most notable of these is the Mathematical Oncology Initiative, underwritten through generous support from the Simons Foundation.

 Dr. Larry Norton, Senior Vice President, Office of the President; Medical Director, Evelyn H. Lauder Breast Center, Memorial Sloan Kettering Cancer Center is Professor of Medicine, Weill-Cornell Medical College.
 He is a founder of the Breast Cancer Research Foundation and has served as its Scientific Director since the Foundation’s inception in 1993.